 History of Oregon City - Catholic Outpost of Oregon.

 McLoughlin was known for his fair treatment of all people he dealt with, whether they were British subjects, U.S. citizens, or of Indigenous origin.
 At the time, the wives of many Hudson's Bay field employees were Indigenous, including McLoughlin's wife Marguerite, who was Metis (Indigenous peoples in Canada and parts of the United States who are unique in being of mixed Indigenous and European - primarily French - ancestry).
 John was known everywhere he went as "The White Haired Eagle."
-John was always infamous for his temper, particularly when anyone would insult Marguerite for her color or age.
-McLoughlin's additional habit of repeating words as he struggled to communicate (remember - he was primarily a French speaker) was also seen as sign that he was "crazy".
+John was always infamous for his temper, particularly when anyone would dare insult Marguerite for her color or age.
+McLoughlin's additional habit of repeating words as he struggled to communicate (remember - he was primarily a French speaker) was also seen as a sign that he was "crazy".
 There are tales about men literally running in fear at the sight of his huge broad-shouldered frame topped with a mop of white hair as he came to into town to beat down whoever dared speak ill of his beloved brown-skinned wife.
 We love John McLoughlin a lot.

 Masonic History of Oregon City.

 The front facade (east) is highly decorated with a series of geometric patterns, of vague Egyptian derivation, scored into the surface of the building.
 Pilasters (plain on the second floor, fluted on third and fourth) at the corners and on the front of the building provide further decoration and serve to divide the building into three bays, with the central bay equal to the size of the north and south bays together.
 The building has a parapet wall, the central portion is curvilinear, capped with a simple coping.
 Directly below the curved portion is "Multnomah Lodge No.1, A.F. & A.M." and the lodge symbol incised into the wall surface.